 There were a few days when I relapsed for seemingly no reason, but for the most part I got incrementally better, aside from a bothersome bloating that never went away.
 I blamed my wonky stomach for the slow recovery.
 (A brief digression: Since college, my digestive system has been screwed up.
 After many years and many tests, I received a diagnosis of IBS, which is actually the absence of a diagnosis.
 It means that there is no known reason you have “irritable bowels,” but you do.
 Giving up gluten five or six years ago helped tremendously, as does sticking to a rather bland diet with the acronym FODMAPS.
 Right before I flew to West Africa in January, I also took a round each of anti-bacterial and anti-fungal drugs to rebalance my microbiome, and in addition to FODMAPS, I followed a strict no-sugar diet for two months to starve any of the remaining bad stuff in my gut.
 I flew to Dakar on January 3, before my vacation, feeling better than I had in ages.
 For once in my life I had some good shit going on… and then Ghana fucked my shit up.)

 There was one particular conference session during which I thought I might actually shit myself, which seemed both impossible (shouldn’t this be a once in a lifetime occurrence?) and eminently possible at the same time.
-I did not want to confront all of the colleagues I had just met with my own personal shit-show, so I excused myself, went back to my room, spent a good deal of time in the bathroom, and then Skyped my travel doctor in New York.
+I did not want to confront all of the colleagues I had just met with my own personal shit-show, so I excused myself, went back to my room, spent a good deal of time in the bathroom experiencing what can only be described as a shitstorm, and then Skyped my travel doctor in New York.
 She said to take two days of the Zithromax she had prescribed me before going abroad.
 If it was a parasite or an antibiotic-resistant infection, it wouldn’t necessarily respond to antibiotics, and in that case I should go to the doctor in Dakar for follow-up testing.
 I thought about how ridiculous it would be if I showed up at the clinic downtown with yet another mystery malady.
 What would they think of a woman who not only has a hysterical pregnancy and a cockroach phobia but a pants-shitting problem to boot?

 I slouched my way into a cab and went back to my house.
 That night, I felt too nauseous to eat the meal required to take with the pill.
 I went to bed, woke up the next morning, ate a few rice cakes, popped the meds, pooped out my guts, went back to bed, slept for like twenty hours straight, ate a few more rice cakes, took the remaining pill, went back to bed, slept another twelve hours, and woke up feeling… unsure.
 I mean, I wasn’t in pain anymore, but was I full of shit?
 Only time would tell.
 I cautiously added foods back into my diet, and waited for the shit to hit the fan.
 (That one is thankfully not literally true, so I won’t italicize it.)
 When I finally went to the bathroom the next day, things had improved.
 My body seemed to be dealing with its shit, and the bloating seemed to be less severe.
 Which, thank the fucking lord, because the very next day the water shut off and the toilets stopped running.
 Apparently the water company was doing work on the pipes.
 Had I still been sick, well, talk about what would make a shitty situation a million times worse.